jan25/termracer/NOTES.md

 ## Basic features

+- Goal
     - Given random paragraph, type as fast as possible
+    - Improved typing skills can be infered from WPM, Accuracy metrics of each race
+- Functions:
     - Start new race
+        - Ctrl+s starts new race if ui is in stats mode
+        - Start a countdown in word view before race begins
+        - When race begins, view is focused to word view to allow typing words
+    - End race
-    - End race (Stops current race and go to command mode)
+        - Ctrl+e ends a current race and switches ui to stats mode
+        - Race auto ends when all words are finished, and ui moves to stats mode
+        - Only if race was finished by typing all the words, will the stats for the race get added to stats view
-    - Command mode
+    - Stats mode
-        - When race is not happening (after a race or when race is stopped)
+        - When no race is in progress, the stats view will show stats from recent races
+        - Stats are ordered in recent first order
-        - See stats (recent races)
+        - Scroll through historical stats
+        - We keep track of Words per minute and Accuracy for a race
+    - Controls view
+        - Displays help text for ui controls
+        - Ctrl+x can collapse or expand this view
-    - stats:
+    - Exit game
-        - time to finish typing
-        - count of mistakes
+        - Ctrl+c exits from racer ui to the command line
+        - Asks for confirmation Y/N before exiting

 ```
 +---------------------------------------------------------------------+